Explanations and instructions of all things Writing.Com.

 I noticed a chapter that doesn't identify who wrote it.
 How does that happen?

 Chapters added by a member who left the site before a certain date do not identify who wrote them.
 Chapters added by a member who left after that date show "past member username" as the author.
 The site does not provide a link to "other chapters by this member" for these chapters.
+Some time later the site returned to not showing the username of chapter authors who left the site.

 How can I rejoin two storylines after they've split, such as if both storylines arrive at the same destination, or if a storyline returns to its origination point?